Eloy Jiménez Preview, Player Props: White Sox vs. Padres

 Eloy Jiménez At The Plate

-- He has homered in 15.1% of his games this year, and 3.7% of his trips to the dish.
+- In 15.0% of his games this season, he has hit a home run, and 3.7% of his trips to the plate.

-- Jimenez has had at least one RBI in 37.0% of his games this season (44 of 119), with two or more RBI 15 times (12.6%).
-He has also accounted for three or more of his team's runs in three contests.
+- Jimenez has had an RBI in 44 games this year (36.7%), including 15 multi-RBI outings (12.5%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 37.8% of his games this season, with two or more runs scored in 3.4%.
+- In 45 of 120 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.